joshua-farrell/joshua-farrell.github.io/README.md

 # Project Repository

-This github repostitory serves to hold my data science protfolio projects.
+This github repostitory serves to hold my data science portfolio projects.

 ### Project posts

-The project post .md files are located in the posts folder
+The project post .md files are located in the _posts folder

 ### Project files